 - Medical assistive devices

-When you begin treatment, you’re only allowed to see someone on the authorized healthcare provider list.
-If you choose to see your own doctor that hasn’t been approved by the New York State Workers’ Compensation Board, you’ll have to pay for the appointment out of pocket.
+You can only see someone on the authorized healthcare provider list when you begin treatment.
+If you choose to see your own doctor without approval from the New York State Workers’ Compensation Board, you’ll have to pay for the appointment out of pocket.

 If you don’t like the initial physician you saw, you can notify your employer and submit a request to change doctors to the insurance company for approval.
 Your first appointment must have been within the first thirty days of your workplace accident.
 The new doctor must also be on the State’s approved list.